-- State law requires a minimum of 185 days per year to ensure 176 days of actual pupil attendance. - If planning for additional school hours and days, design teams should make sure that programming and staffing for before- and after-school programs and summer school sessions are reflected in the proposed school's budget. - Proposed school calendars and daily schedules should reflect an appropriate level of rigor with sufficient time allocated for core subjects and nonacademic programs.
+- State law requires a minimum of 300 instructional minutes (5 hours) per day and 185 days per year to ensure 176 days of actual pupil attendance.
+(For additional guidance, your design team may find it helpful to consult ISBE's Guidelines for School Calendar Preparation.) - If planning for additional school hours and days, design teams should make sure that programming and staffing for before- and after-school programs and summer school sessions are reflected in the proposed school's budget.

+Proposed school calendars and daily schedules should reflect an appropriate level of rigor with sufficient time allocated for core subjects and nonacademic programs.